 Georgia’s Foreign Trade Up 3% in January-August 2024

-On September 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 3% in January-August 2024 compared to the corresponding period of the previous year, amounting USD 14,703.2 million.
+On September 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-August 2024, Georgia’s foreign trade increased by 3% year-on-year totaling USD 14.701 billion in value.

 Also Read: